ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

-The output shows: the commit identifier (also called revision number) which uniquely identifies the changes made in this commit, author, date, and your comment. \
+The output shows: the commit identifier (also called revision number) which uniquely identifies the changes made in this commit, author, date, and your comment.

  Now let's make some more changes to our journal.txt file .
 If we now run,

      $ git status journal.txt

-we see a Changes not staged for commit section and our file is marked as modified.
+we see changes not staged for commit section and our file is marked as modified.
 This means that a file Git knows about has been modified by us but has not yet been committed.
 So we can add it to the staging area and then commit the changes: